FavWest/mr-robogers-neighborhood/README.md

 Expected Output: "hi... ... ...
 Divide by cucumber error.
 Please reinstall universe and reboot."

 #### Describe: addStylingToHTML()
-Test: "Given the string "Won't you be my neighbor?", add <em> brackets around it."
+Test: "Given the string "Won't you be my neighbor?", add \<em> brackets around it."
 Code: addStylingToHTML("Won't you be my neighbor?");
+Expected Output: "\<em>Won't you be my neighbor?\</em>"

+Test: "Given a matching string inside a larger string, add \<em> brackets around "Won't you be my neighbor?" only.
+Code: addStylingToHTML("Beep!
+Won't you be my neighbor?
+Boop");
-Expected Output: ("<em>Won't you be my neighbor?</em>")
+Expected Output: "Beep! \<em>Won't you be my neighbor?\<em> Boop"